-In the beginning, the outlook wasn’t entirely rosy at the little farmhouse in Bigfork, Mont.
+In the beginning, the outlook wasn’t entirely rosy at this little farmhouse in Bigfork, Montana.
 “There were definitely times, initially, that we thought we had bought a lemon,” says Felesha McAfee.
 Felesha recalls the winter of 2013, when she and her husband, Jeremiah, began the process of renovating the farmhouse

 Although they were eager for the project, neither of them had ever renovated a cabin or any kind of home before, and the process provided a few challenges.
 “We gutted the house, and then even gutted the guts!”
 Felesha recalls.
 “Every time we pulled down a wall, we discovered another problem behind that problem.”

 Felesha admits that she’s not sure what it was about the cabin that spoke to her first, given its unpromising appearance.
 Everything had been remodeled in the 1970s, and it showed – from the wood paneling to the garish wallpaper to the turquoise tub.
 But, Felesha says, “There was something about it – maybe the wraparound porch – that felt like home, as soon as I toured it.”

 Despite early misgivings, the McAfees stuck with it, and a year and a half later their sweat equity had paid off.
 The result is a 1,400-square-foot, two-bedroom, two-bath home that is as charming as it is comfortable.
-The aesthetic is the perfect amalgamation of Midwest farmhouse and western rustic: Wide floorboards pair perfectly with the white-painted shiplap paneling that plays a prominent role throughout the house.
-A reclaimed tin ceiling in the kitchen highlights the same earth-tones as the delicate tiled backsplash.
-An old ladder hangs above a doorway, festooned with lights.
-A built-in cupboard with screen doors is a clever homage to the pie-safe of a bygone era.
-Understated beams and reclaimed barn wood lend an air of history and warmth and represent a true labor of love.
+The aesthetic is the perfect amalgamation of Midwest farmhouse and Western rustic: Wide floorboards pair perfectly with the white-painted shiplap paneling that plays a prominent role throughout the house.
+A reclaimed tin ceiling

+Felesha combed antique stores and Craigslist for furnishings and other finishing touches.
+An old cabinet was repurposed as a vanity, after having a hole cut in the top to accommodate a simple, round sink.
+Other accessories came from consignment shops or from her family back in Ohio.
+Her favorite find was the cast-iron pedestal tub that now plays a starring role in their first-floor bathroom.
 “It’s so beautiful, and we only paid a few hundred bucks.
 It came out of an old home in Kalispell, which I love – from one farmhouse to another,” Felesha remembers.
 Re-enameled and outfitted with antique-style hardware, the tub sits flanked by windows in the spacious bathroom – a perfect vantage from which to watch the snow come down in winter or the evening light fade to dusk in summer.